MikeWeiZhou/ex006-aws-cdk-express/README.md

 VSCode will build a development container (sandboxed development environment) and a MySQL database service.
 After which will setup the environment by creating '.env' files and running npm install.
 The entire process may take some time depending on internet connection speed and workstation specifications.
 However, it should take no longer than 10 minutes on a development workstation.

 VSCode will load the workspace once both containers are built and automatically launched.
-The terminal inside VSCode will now run inside the development container (which has AWS CLI2 and CDK preinstalled).
+The terminal inside VSCode will now run inside the development container (which has AWS CLI2).

 Simply closing the VSCode IDE will automatically shutdown the services.
 To use the development container again, simply re-open the folder in VSCode and run **Remote-Containers: Reopen Folder in Container** from command palette (`F1`)